abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

     Verify
     `pip show tensorflow`

-Upon satisfying every preceding requirement, it will succeed producing Python and TensorFlow each working synergic with the other and be easily maintained
+Upon satisfying every preceding requirement, it will succeed producing Python and TensorFlow each of which works synergic with the other and is easily maintained

 For example it will do:
 https://github.com/abdulbadii/chessboard-reader-by-old-TensorFlow-and-Python